Appreciated by kings and princes, Jean-Martin Charcot was the most famous physician of his time, adopting the nickname “Napoleon of Neurosis.”.

 Charcot personified a “Prince of Science.”
 He possessed not only a high scientific reputation but also significant power and wealth.
 His residence resembled a private museum adorned with Renaissance furniture, stained-glass windows, tapestries, paintings, antiques, and rare books.

 Charcot’s artistic prowess extended to excellent drawings and expertise in painting on china and enamel.
 His passion for art history and masterful command of French prose showcased his profound knowledge of French literature.
 Remarkably, he possessed rare linguistic skills in English, German, and Italian.
-He admired for Shakespeare, whom he often quoted in English, and Dante, whom he quoted in Italian.
+He admired Shakespeare, whom he often quoted in English, and Dante, whom he quoted in Italian.

 Every Tuesday night, he hosted lavish receptions in his splendid home, inviting the crème de la crème of scientists, politicians, artists, and writers.
 With artistic inclinations and a large collection of old books on witchcraft and demonic possession, he proved an attractive teacher.

-Among his fruitful clinical efforts, Charcot devoted Thursday evenings to his passion for music strictly forbidding any discussion related to his profession during those hours.
+Among his fruitful clinical efforts, Charcot devoted Thursday evenings to his passion for music, strictly forbidding any discussion related to his profession during those hours.

 He was a frequent traveller, meticulously planning annual journeys to different European countries.
 During these trips, he visited museums, made drawings, and wrote travelogues.
 Despite his already immense prestige, Charcot was shrouded in an air of mystery, which gradually grew after 1870 and peaked with his renowned paper on hypnotism in 1882.